The Three Branding Strategies That Will Help You Stand Out in the Saturated Beauty Market and How to Implement Them in Your Beauty Business.

 1. Reduce cognitive dissonance.

 Never heard of cognitive dissonance being applied to brand strategy?
 Well, listen up kids because this is a super cool strategy that only the most in-the-know brands are employing.
-Brand Strategist Jasmine Bina, founder of Concept Bureau explains it best: “Cognitive dissonance occurs when your ideas, beliefs, or behaviors contradict each other.”
+Brand Strategist Jasmine Bina, founder of Concept Bureau explains it best: “Cognitive dissonance occurs when two or more modes of thought contradict each other.”

 She continues, “If you think you’re financially responsible but then feel guilty spending $400 on a new pair of shoes, you’re experiencing the weight of cognitive dissonance.
 When you buy a new computer but look up reviews and prices afterward to convince yourself it was a smart purchase, the stress of cognitive dissonance is driving your behavior.”